-Since no one besides the designated contract signer is authorized to sign on behalf of the organization the activity would need to be postponed or cancelled.
+Since no one besides the designated contact signer (or her designate) are authorized to sign on behalf of the organization the activity would need to be postponed or cancelled.
 Guiders must never sign a waiver for a child not their own.